cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 ### Environmental Storytelling
 - Deep lore, since no exposition dump to the player
 - Exploration
+- Mechanically, tension between the player and the world grows further with currency that's lost when you die

 ## Things in Common
 - Isometric *Souls*-like Action-Adventure Games